|Nutritional Guidelines (per serving)|

 Gather the ingredients.

-In a small bowl, stir the ingredients to combine.
+In a small bowl, stir the ingredients and mix well.

-- This is a raw egg mayonnaise recipe, and it is not advised for the very old, very young, pregnant or otherwise immunologically challenged.
+- This is a raw egg mayonnaise recipe, and it is not advised for the very old, very young, pregnant, or otherwise immunologically challenged.
 Using organic eggs is said to reduce the risk of salmonella poisoning significantly.
-You can also use pasteurized eggs.
+You can also use pasteurized eggs, but keep in mind that consuming raw and lightly-cooked eggs pose a risk of food-borne illness.